“What are the disadvantages of yoga” is one of the most commonly asked questions

 Also, some Bikram instructors do not allow or discourage participants to hydrate their bodies (drink) during the class, which is generally 90 minutes long.
 (I’ve taken martial arts classes with the same instructor mentality.)
 Even though participants are advised to drink water prior to class, many people do not hydrate adequately.
 If you don’t, you will require water during the class.
 In this case, it is not healthy to deprive the body of needed water, especially in a hot environment.

 Over exerting yourself, especially in an overheated environment is generally not recommended by fitness leaders.
+Another of the potential disadvantages of yoga is inadvertently enrolling into the “wrong” yoga class for YOU.

 As indicated at the outset of this article, yoga is very diverse.
 There as many different types of yoga as there are types of coffee at Starbucks … and they have different purposes and different levels of appropriateness depending on your goals and your specific physical condition.